You'll Like The 2009 Kia Rio If...

-Although five passengers can squeeze into the Rio, longer-legged folks might not be comfortable in the backseat.
-Rear head- and foot-room are adequate, but the rear seat is hard and reclines excessively, and the center occupant straddles a tunnel.
-Front occupants get ample space on supportive and well-cushioned seats.
-The Rio's trunk has grown to 11.9 cubic feet and, with the LX trim, can be expanded thanks to the 60/40 split-folding rear seat.
-The Rio5 is a bit more useful, thanks to its large hatch opening and folding rear seats.
-Helpful extras include a dashboard slot that can hold a parking ticket, plus a hook that can carry a purse.
+Five passengers can fit into the Rio5, but longer-legged folks might not be comfortable in back.
+Rear head- and foot-room are adequate, but the rear seat is hard, reclines excessively and the center occupant must straddle a tunnel.
+Front occupants get ample space on sufficiently cushioned, adequately supportive seats.
+Cargo space totals 15.8 cubic feet, growing to 49.6 cubic feet when the 60/40-split seat is folded down.
+Helpful extras include a dashboard slot that can hold a parking pass, plus a hook that can carry a purse.

-Ride comfort and easy maneuverability head the list of Rio merits.
-Even when the pavement gets troublesome, the Rio's suspension absorbs considerable roughness.
-Steering is light, but the Rio is delightfully nimble in urban environments, tracks adeptly on straightaways and is easy to guide into turns.
-Through curves the body doesn't lean as much as might be expected.
-Performance is improved but is no more than adequate with the mannerly automatic transmission.
-Although the engine gets seriously buzzy when accelerating, it quiets nicely at speed.
-A low cowl and sizable rear glass help create nearly unobstructed visibility.
+Ride comfort and easy maneuverability head the list of Rio5 merits.
+Even when the pavement gets troublesome, Kia's suspension absorbs considerable roughness.
+Steering is light, but the Rio5 is delightfully nimble in urban environments, tracks adeptly on straightaways, is easy to guide into turns and doesn't lean as much as expected in the corners.
+Performance is no more than adequate with the mannerly automatic transmission.
+Although the engine gets seriously buzzy when accelerating, it quiets nicely as speed levels off.
+Unobstructed visibility is helped by a low cowl and sizable rear glass.

 Six Standard Airbags

-If Kia can put side-impact airbags and curtain-type airbags into every Rio, one wonders why other automakers have made these important safety features optional -- if available at all.
+If Kia can put side-impact airbags and curtain-type airbags into every Rio, one wonders why other automakers have made these important safety features optional.

 Under the Hood

 Kia has raised the power of its 1.6-liter four-cylinder engine, which drives either a five-speed manual or four-speed automatic transmission.
-Although Kia has made major improvements in noise, vibration and harshness, the Rio's engine is still buzzy at high speed and lacks the smoothness and refinement of its Japanese competitors.
-Fuel economy is excellent, and it's EPA-rated at 35 miles per gallon on the highway when equipped with the four-speed automatic.
+Although Kia has made major improvements in noise, vibration and harshness, the Rio's engine is still buzzy under harder acceleration and lacks the smoothness and refinement of its Japanese competitors.
+Fuel economy is good, attaining 35 miles per gallon highway when equipped with the four-speed automatic.

 1.6-liter in-line 4